Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 Step 4 - Adjust the damper to the door

-After the damper is installed open and shut the cabinet door a few times.
-If the door closes too quickly then adjust the damper to have more closing force.
-But for smaller doors the damper may prevent the cabinet door from closing altogether.
-In this case simply adjust the damper for less pressure.
+After the damper is installed, open and shut the cabinet door a few times; if the door closes too quickly, adjust the damper to have more closing force.
+But the damper may prevent the cabinet door from closing for smaller cabinet doors.
+In this case, change the drag for less pressure.

-In my kitchen I have doors as small as 10″ wide by 14″ high and the Blum dampers have adjusted down to their weight.
+I have doors as small as 10″ wide by 14″ high in my kitchen, and the Blum dampers have adjusted to their weight.

-Finally, with the Blum damper the only downside is you’ll need a Phillips screwdriver to perform the adjustment.
-But, for upper cabinets this is also a benefit as you can reach most without a ladder.
+Finally, with the Blum damper, the only downside is you’ll need a Phillips screwdriver to perform the adjustment.
+But, this is also a benefit for upper cabinets as you can reach most without a ladder.
 Don’t be drawn into cheaper versions with a thumb screw adjustment.
-With my Blum dampers I have had to adjust just a handful over a decade of use.
+I have had to adjust just a handful over a decade of use with my Blum dampers.

 Frequently Asked Questions for Soft Close Cabinet Door Dampers